Sciebo-RDS/RDS-Web/README.md

 The application to get RDS into the new OC Web, the old OC Classic and a standalone interface.

+*This application currently only supports the classic backend, which is written in php.
+Not the ocis backend in golang!*

 ## Dependencies

 This application needs different software for different integrations.